 Makeup Brush Sets or Kits

-Since there are so many different types of makeup brushes you may want to add to your makeup collection, it's often worth it to buy them in a kit.
-There are many different makeup brush kits on the market, ranging from face brushes to eye brushes to full deluxe kits.
-By purchasing your brushes in a kit, you can often get a better deal than purchasing each of them individually.
+Since there are so many different types of brushes you may want to add to your makeup collection, it’s often worth it to buy them in a kit.
+There are many different makeup brush kits on the market, ranging from face brushes to eye brushes to full deluxe kits that might include lip brush.
+By purchasing your makeup brush set, you can often get a better deal than buying each of them individually.